 They're the ones that unwittingly would cause a problem.

-And I I mean he and I talked about the temperature taking, and I just uh look, I don't want to repeat myself.
+And I mean, he, and I talked about the temperature taking, and I just, look, I don't want to repeat myself.

-I said for me, I'd rather if the choice is stay home or go to a game, but I have to wear a mask and gloves, I'd rather go to the game.
+I said, for me, I'd rather, if the choice is stay home or go to a game, but I have to wear a mask and clothes, I'd rather go to the game.

 That's my choice.

-If you if everybody that worked in the stadium was given a positive, negative, you got it, you don't got it before every game.
+If everybody that worked in the stadium was given a positive, negative, you got it, you don't got it before every game, players, coaches, ticket takers, and food handlers, and everyone got the temperature check and had to wear the glove and mask.

 This is New York.